 \section{Abstract}

-Minimalistic robot swarms offer a scalable, robust, and cost-effective approach to performing complex tasks with the potential to transform applications in healthcare, disaster response, and environmental monitoring.
-However, coordinating such decentralised systems remains a fundamental challenge, particularly when robots are constrained in communication, computation, and memory.
-In our study, individual robots frequently make errors when sensing the environment, yet the swarm can rapidly and reliably reach consensus on the best among $n$ discrete options.
-We compare two canonical mechanisms of opinion dynamics---direct-switch and cross-inhibition---which are simple yet effective rules for collective information processing observed in biological systems across scales, from neural populations to insect colonies.
-We generalise the existing mean-field models by considering asocial biases influencing the opinion dynamics.
-While swarms using direct-switch reliably select the best option in absence of asocial dynamics, their performance deteriorates once such biases are introduced, often resulting in decision deadlocks.
-In contrast, bio-inspired cross-inhibition enables faster, more cohesive, accurate, robust, and scalable decisions across a wide range of biased conditions.
-Our findings provide theoretical and practical insights into the coordination of minimal swarms and offer insights that extend to a broad class of decentralised decision-making systems in biology and engineering.
+To operate autonomously, minimal robot swarms must make timely and reliable collective decisions despite noisy individual sensing and severe constraints on communication, computation, and memory.
+Achieving this capability could expand their use in applications such as healthcare, disaster response, and environmental monitoring.
+Here, we study how such swarms can rapidly and reliably reach consensus on the best among $n$ discrete options by comparing two canonical mechanisms of opinion dynamics---direct-switch and cross-inhibition---simple yet effective rules for collective information processing observed in biological systems across scales, from neural populations to insect colonies.
+We generalise existing mean-field models by incorporating asocial biases that influence opinion dynamics.
+While swarms using direct-switch reliably select the best option in the absence of asocial dynamics, their performance deteriorates when such biases are introduced, often leading to decision deadlocks.
+In contrast, bio-inspired cross-inhibition enables faster, more cohesive, robust, and scalable decisions across a wide range of biased conditions.
+Our findings provide theoretical and practical insights into the coordination of minimal swarms, with implications for a broad class of decentralised decision-making systems across biology and engineering.